eugman/FabricIsMagic/Readme.md

 # Fabric is Magic
 The goal of this repo is to provide a fun way to learn Mcirosoft Fabric using Magic the Gathering data.

-In orde rot get started, you'll need to set up a Fabic trial.
+In order to get started, you'll need to set up a Fabic trial.
+Andy Leonard as a [blog post](https://andyleonard.blog/2023/11/start-fabric-free-trial/) on that.

+If you know nothing about Magic the gathering drafting, this video is an interesting view into the data.

 ## Data sources
 - [**MTGJSON**](https://mtgjson.com/).
 List of all cards.
 [MIT License](https://mtgjson.com/license/)